-One thing you can be sure of is that you’ll never be short of a hire board or a lesson in Lanza.
-This island has risen and risen in recent years to become one of the beginner favourites of the Canary Islands, and you’ll find all the private tutors and surf-day excursions to match.
+One thing you can be sure of is that you’ll never be short of a hire board or a lesson in Lanzarote.
+This island has risen and risen in recent years to become one of the beginner favorites of the Canary Islands, and you’ll find all the private tutors and surf-day excursions to match.

-Most of the surf classes will take place on either Orzola Beach or – the most popular of all – Caleta de Famara.
+Most surf lessons will take place on either Orzola Beach or – the most popular of all – Caleta de Famara.
 The latter is where you can also expect to find most of the top-rated surf schools.
-They include ZooPark Famara, who offer full-day courses for first-time riders for $60, along with board rentals that range from soft tops to epoxy to fibreglass – prices for those start at a mere $16/day.
+They include ZooPark Famara, who offer full-day courses for first-time riders for $60, along with board rentals that range from soft tops to epoxy to fiberglass – prices for those start at a mere $16/day.

-There’s no shortage of surf-friendly hotels, private lodgings, and residencies in Lanzarote.
+There’s no shortage of surf camps, private lodgings, and residencies in Lanzarote.
 There’s plenty of budget rooms for those hoping to surf and drop, as well as high-end accommodations for those looking for a more luxurious surf trip.